 - Facilities Management staff member leading a safety inspection.

-- Male and female chemistry students dressed in lab safety gear, testing colorful vials of liquid.
+- Chemistry students in lab safety gear, testing vials of liquid.